axelheer/nein-linq/README.md

                      .Apply(t));
 ```

-Although there're more options, the common scenario can look that way: reuse the base selector, start it's translation (type inference!), say where to start (no type inference), and finally apply the additional selector (type inference again!).
+Although there're more options, the common scenario can look that way: reuse the base selector, start it's translation (type inference), say where to start (no type inference), and finally apply the additional selector (type inference, again).

 Now let us consider parent / child relations (Academy and Course).